Forget shark week. The mosquito is the most dangerous animal in the world.

 Mosquitoes are responsible for more human deaths than any other animal in the world.

-Over a dozen species of mosquitoes live in the San Gabriel Valley; nearly all bite people and some are vectors of human and animal diseases.
+Over a dozen species of mosquitoes live in the San Gabriel Valley; nearly all bite people and some can spread (vector) human and animal diseases.

-The San Gabriel Valley Mosquito and Vector Control District manages mosquito populations by limiting their abundance so the risk of human disease is reduced and the outdoors are more enjoyable for our residents and visitors.
+The San Gabriel Valley Mosquito and Vector Control District manages mosquito populations by limiting their abundance so the risk of human disease is reduced.

 A mosquito's life cycle consists of four seperate stages shown below: